-Colorado law allows a police officer to physically restrain a driver and obtain a forced blood draw if the officer has probable cause to believe the driver committed a Vehicular Assault.
-Therefore, unlike a DUI, a police officer is not required to request the driver submit to a blood test when the officer has a legal basis to believe the driver committed a felony assault in conjunction with a DUI.
+Colorado law allows a police officer to physically restrain a driver and obtain a forced blood draw if the officer has probable cause to believe the driver is under the influence and they are the proximate cause of serious bodily injury to another.
+Therefore, unlike a DUI, a police officer is not required to request the driver submit to a blood test when the officer has a legal basis to believe the driver committed a felony vehicular assault in conjunction with a DUI.

 Vehicular Assault is considered a “victim’s rights crime” under Colorado law, which means the prosecutor is required to communicate any potential plea bargain offers to the alleged victim and seek the alleged victim’s input into any plea bargain or sentencing stipulation before making you and your defense team an offer.
 Therefore, negotiating a fair disposition in vehicular assault cases can be difficult because of the anger and resentment the alleged victim and his or her family likely feel over the accident and the injuries sustained.